grunwaldlab/krisp/README.md

 `sort --help`

 Various python packages are required as well, including `pysam`, `Bio`, `primer3-py`, and `nltk`.
-These should be installed automatically when `krisp` is installed.
+These should be installed automatically when `krisp_fasta` is installed.

 ## Installation

 ### Using pip

-`krisp` can be installed directly from the python repository (testpypi for now):
+`krisp_fasta` can be installed directly from the python repository (testpypi for now):

 `pip3 install -i https://test.pypi.org/simple/ krisp`

 ### Downloading from github
-Alternatively, `krisp` can be installed from source utilizing the provided Makefile.
+Alternatively, `krisp_fasta` can be installed from source utilizing the provided Makefile.
 Simply run in the root directory:

 `make install`